|Paper Prints:||100% archival rag paper and archival inks|

 Creativity does not depend on inherited talent or on environment or upbringing; it is the function of the ego of every human being.
 (Silvano Arieti)

-Depending on the artwork you choose, consider using the "off-white" mat for antique prints with a black frame.
+1. With an off-white textured mat: Depending on the artwork you choose, consider using the "off-white" mat for antique prints.
+Makes a warmer transition for antique prints set in traditional decors.

 Consult our overall and print dimensions chart here.